jglasspilon/UI-Design-Tools-Sample/README.md

 # Case Study: Design & Integration Tools

-A collection of UI systems and tools designed to improve iteration speed, accessibility, and design fidelity in Unity.
-Built through close collaboration with artists and UX designers to reduce implementation friction and better translate Figma and Photoshop designs into runtime UI.
+**A collection of UI systems and tools, built through close collaboration with artists and UX designers, designed to improve iteration speed, accessibility, and design fidelity in Unity.**

----

-## Design Philosophy
-I design UI systems that prioritize scalability, accessibility, and creative autonomy.
-My focus is on reducing implementation friction through data-driven, non-invasive tools that allow designers to iterate freely while maintaining technical robustness, performance, and long-term maintainability.

-The systems below are concrete examples of this philosophy applied in production.
+Each section below summarizes a real tool used in production.
+Expand a summary to explore the design challenge, technical approach, and measurable impact.

 ---